 Police Property Act (PPA) Funding

-The following charities have received PPA funding during 2022-23:
+The following have received PPA funding during 2022-23:

 - Soroptimist International Great Britain and Northern Ireland (SIGBI) Stockton on Tees Club – £3,875 to provide emergency supply packs for victims of trafficking and modern slavery.